-A powerful skills audit tool for skills, knowledge, and interests
+A powerful skills audit tool that identifies employee skills gaps

 Uncover gaps and strengths by using the skills audit tool to understand and act on the skills that make your employees, teams and organization tick.

 Join hundreds of global leaders who audit their skills gaps and strengths with Skills Base

 Help your people thrive through an employee skills audit

 Improve customer outcomes and value with a team skills audit

 Create peace of mind through an organizational skills audit